 *for general information see: https://www.ams.usda.gov/services/auditing/gap-ghp

-That is not all however.
 Depending on the country, it can be difficult and costly for producers to find a laboratory that can carry out all the necessary analyses.
-A Cascara sample of a smaller production from our roastery, sent from the Michiti co-op in south-west Ethiopia to a lab in Addis Ababa, came back with incomplete analyses.
+Just recently I received a Cascara sample; it was sent from the Michiti co-op in south-west Ethiopia to a lab in Addis Ababa, but came back with incomplete analyses.
 For the missing analyses, the sample would have had to be sent to another lab.
 And this would have caused further expense and additional shipping costs for the co-op.

 In retrospect, the difficulties faced by producers who want to guarantee food safety for their product are: